pluginever/wc-serial-numbers/readme.txt

 === ✨ WC Serial Numbers Features: ===

+- **Add Serial Key Manually:** You can manually enter as many serial keys as you wish, or you can use our powerful built-in bulk importer to do the work for you.
+- **Deliver Keys Automatically:** You have the option to auto-complete any order to send and show keys to your customer’s order details page after successful payment.
+This ensures a seamless and hassle-free purchase experience for your customers.
+- **Detailed Reporting:** The plugin provides comprehensive reporting and logging features, allowing you to track the usage and activation of serial keys.
+This helps you monitor and analyze the performance of your digital products.
+- **Self-service:** Customers can manage their license keys and downloads for all of their Associated orders at any time by logging into their accounts on the "My Account" page of your store.
+- **License Key Encryption:** To guarantee your security, the serial numbers kept in the database are encrypted.
+With this plugin, you may avoid headaches and second thoughts by knowing that your license keys are secure.
+- **Serial Key Generator (PRO):** You can control how your license keys will be generated.
+Using the built-in license generator, you can customize your serial key interface rule to generate serial numbers.
+The generator will allow you to generate both sequential and random serial numbers.
+- **Automatically Generate Serial Key (PRO):** You can use the automatic serial number generation rule for a license-enabled product, our plugin will automatically generate and deliver a serial key to the customers whenever they purchase that particular product.
+- **Flexible Activation Options:** You can choose to require customers to activate their serial keys before accessing or using your digital products.
+This allows you to control access and prevent unauthorized usage.
+- **API Form for Validation, Activation, Deactivation:** Serial Numbers for WooCommerce includes a built-in license key validator API form to validate, activate and deactivate keys without any complexity.
+You can also show an API form for your customers anywhere on your website using our predefined shortcode for the form.
+You can also use different methods that allow you to validate, activate, and deactivate license keys as well as access the software's current version number using HTTP requests.
+- **Reuse Keys:** When a sold serial number is refunded or an order fails, activating this option allows you to reuse the refunded or failed serial number.
+You don't have to be concerned about which serial keys are refunded or failed.
+- **Revoke Keys:** When an order is canceled or reimbursed, the serial number can be revoked.
+The serial numbers will be invalidated if the order is canceled or refunded.
+- **Simple Product Support:** Create and assign serial keys for simple products.
+You can sell keys for any of your products that fall into the group of "simple products.”
+- **Variable Product Support (PRO):** This functionality allows you to generate and assign serial numbers for product variations of your variable products.
+As a result, it avoids the issue of selling license-enabled variable products.
+- **Backorder Support (PRO):** You can sell serial numbers even when the product is out of stock, and you can assign serial numbers to orders with a single click when they become available.
+- **Support for Expiry Dates:** For products that require time-limited access or subscription-based licensing, Serial Numbers for WooCommerce allows you to set expiry dates for serial keys.
+This ensures that customers cannot use the keys beyond the specified period.
+- **Bulk Import (PRO):** You may use our bulk import license for product update the serial number table with pre-existing or new license numbers.
+The bulk importer accepts CSV and TXT files.
+CSV importer works when you import several items at once, whereas TXT works when you import a single product with many product keys.
+- **Bulk Export (PRO):**You can export specific orders by entering Order IDs.
+You will be able to export licenses from products based on their status, such as **Available, Sold, Refunded**, etc. You will also have options to export from fields such as product ID, and activation limit.
+- **Keys For Older Orders:** Keys can be added to previous orders by simply assigning them, and activation settings can be applied if necessary.
+This will assist in delivering instant updates to existing customers.
+- **Assign Keys Manually (PRO):** You can stop assigning serial keys automatically with the orders and you can assign them manually.
+This way you can control the key delivery system on your own when you'll have to assign it manually.
+- **Automated Email Delivery:** You can automatically send an email containing the assigned serial key to the customer after a successful purchase.
+This eliminates the need for manual key distribution and ensures a smooth customer experience.
+- **Twilio SMS (PRO):** Your serial keys can be automatically sent to your customers via SMS, courtesy of the amazing Twilio API.
+No more dependency on emails and no more delayed responses!
+Your customers will receive instant notifications with their product serial keys as soon as they make a purchase.
+- **Allow Duplicate Keys (PRO):** You can add and sell duplicate keys depending on your use case.
+This will allow you to sell the same keys with different orders from the serial key database.
+- **Translation (PRO):** You can translate the notification texts and warning labels as you wish.
+This gives you the freedom to communicate and guide your customers to proceed with operating their orders in your direction.
+- **License Key Stock Notification:** You can enable this option to receive an email notification when your stock is about to expire.
+You must configure your stock limit so that you receive notifications anytime a product drops below that quantity.
+- **Order Table Key Properties (PRO):** When an order is completed, your customer will receive a serial number/s both on the order page and via mail.
+The order details page and email both include a table with the serial numbers and other required data.
+You can decide which key fields to display and you can edit each field from the order table settings menu.
+- **WooCommerce Power:** Fully compatible with WooCommerce, this plugin allows you to use any payment gateway and manage orders natively.
+There's no need for third-party plugins, making it a seamless addition to your WooCommerce ecosystem.
+- **Integration with WPML, PDF Invoice & Packing Slip, and many more:** Enjoy compatibility with popular plugins like WPML for multilingual support, PDF Invoice & Packing Slips for easy documentation, and multivendor sites.
+This plugin is designed to integrate smoothly with a wide variety of tools and platforms to enhance your WooCommerce experience.
 <pre>Maximize the potential of WC Serial Numbers by unlocking all its advanced features.<a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>
 > ➡️ Looking for more features?
 [Get The PRO Version.](https://pluginever.com/plugins/woocommerce-serial-numbers-pro)